baonguy3n/MaestroBOT/README.md

 - Three Fingers: Increase playback speed
 - Four Fingers: Decrease playback speed

+The gestures will also each change the stereo image from left to right.

-An MP3 file can be selected via the vlc-popout.
+An MP3 or WAV file can be selected via the vlc-popout.

 Important libraries:
 - mediapipe (hand tracking)